spectral-cockpit/opusreader2/README.md

 data_list <- read_opus_file(file)
 ```

+## Advanced testing and Bruker OPUS file specification

+We strive to have a fully functional reader of OPUS files that is on par with
+the commercial reader in the Bruker OPUS software suite.

 ## How to contribute

 We like the spirit of open source development, so any constructive suggestions